bmc-compuware/devX-data-studio-github-actions/README.md

-# Overview
-The BMC AMI DevX Data Studio extension can be used to execute either Unit or Functional test scenarios automatically.

 # BMC AMI DevX Data Studio

-This allows your GitHub Actions workflow to execute an automated test using DevX Data Studio.
-This action uses Total Test scenarios stored in your local Eclipse workspace. <br>
+The Data Studio action allows your GitHub Actions workflow to trigger automation to speed data extraction, privatization and loading using existing DevX Data Studio specifications defined within Workbench for Eclipse. <br>

 # Table of Contents